COVID-19 Updates and Procedures

 - Occupancy will be managed by staff.

 - Additional check-in times will reduce the volume of people arriving at the same time.

 - Guests will sign digital waivers when appropriate to eliminate contact.

 - Hand sanitizer will be available in the office, retail areas and in restrooms.

 - All restrooms, touch screens, changing rooms, handles and high contact areas will be cleaned and sanitized after each tour rotates through.

-- One family unit can stay in one raft or if there are multiple groups we are fitting up to 4 guests total plus a guide in each raft.
+- One family unit can stay in one raft or if there are multiple groups we are fitting up to 2 groups plus a guide in each raft.

 - Outfitters will use guidelines used by the RTD public transportation operation in regards to vehicles.